waimea-cjmooney/Level-3-programming-asessment/docs/test-plan.md

 ---

+## Travelling to the exit

+Example test description.
+Example test description.
+Example test description.
+Example test description.
+Example test description.
+Example test description.

+### Test Data To Use

+Details of test data and reasons for selection.
+Details of test data and reasons for selection.
+Details of test data and reasons for selection.

+### Expected Test Result

+Statement detailing what should happen.
+Statement detailing what should happen.
+Statement detailing what should happen.
+Statement detailing what should happen.

+---

 ## Example Test Name

 Example test description.
 Example test description.
 Example test description.
 Example test description.
 Example test description.
 Example test description.